 Freeze protection valves are widely used in household systems, HVAC installations, heat pump circulation systems, and industrial applications.
 Because system requirements vary, it is important to select products with suitable specifications, materials, and temperature settings.

 Freezing does not only occur during extreme winter conditions.
 In many systems, freezing risk appears when circulation stops, such as during power failure or control malfunction.
-Outdoor pipes connected to heat pumps, water heaters, or exposed installations are particularly vulnerable.
+Outdoor pipes connected to heat pumps, water heaters, or exposed installations are particularly vulnerable to this type of freeze event.

 How the Freeze Protection Valve Works